Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(records);

 });SRV records describe service endpoints with priority, weight, port, and target name.
-Some systems use them for locating protocol endpoints without hard-coding a host and port in application config.
+Some systems use them to locate protocol endpoints without hard-coding a host and port in application config.

 dns.resolveSrv('_sip._udp.sip2sip.info', (err, records) => {